Prairie Living, no ocean in sight.

 All year round there is something different going on.
 Just this last month the locals flooded to a little rock about a mile from Spirito Santos Island by La Paz BCS.
 Giant Manta Rays – they were spectacular and not shy at all.
 It’s the first sightings of these beauties for several years.
 No one knows why they are back.

 One New Year I went diving with the staff of my local dive shop, and that evening I could hear and feel the vibrations of the whales singing.
 Local white tip sharks living in a cave by Lands’ End a popular dive spot.

-We can’t forget about my favorite sighting of an octopus, sometimes even out in the open.
+We can’t forget about my favourite sighting of an octopus, sometimes even out in the open.
 Of course, they are just little guys that don’t compare with the Giant Pacific Octopus but still smart and fun to watch all the same.

 Diving, however, has not even about all the cool stuff I see but more of needed relief from the workweek.
-As soon as I start to descend, my head clears, and all the problems of top-side disappear.
+As soon as I start to descend, my head clears, and all the problems of top side disappear.